The best TV shows to watch on NOW TV - TheNewsTrace

 Patrick Melrose

-Benedict Cumberbatch performs the lead position on this five-part sequence, which follows a person from a privileged but abusive background, who develops extreme issues with drug dependancy later in life.
+Benedict Cumberbatch performs the lead function on this five-part sequence, which follows a person from a privileged but abusive background, who develops extreme issues with drug habit later in life.
 The acclaimed sequence is predicated on the novels of Edward St Aubyn and gained a BAFTA award for best miniseries in 2019… Watch Patrick Melrose on NOW TV

 Killjoys